stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-One of the fewer bits I know more about than he does.
+--which is one of the fewer bits I know more about than he does.
 Yeah, so I don't know why Bunsen burners specifically.
-You did also, interestingly, you did mention in that same episode beakers as another fundamental [__TIM:__ Yeah!] part of a science lab.
+You did also, interestingly, you did mention in that same episode beakers as another fundamental [__TIM:__ Yeah!] part of science labs.

 #### TIM